awfuldynne/data-512-a3/README.md

 ### Research Questions

-Within this analysis I will be exploring sentiment from IT workers about mental health and if employer provided mental health benefits/information for benefits have improved between the two surveys.
+Within this analysis I will be exploring sentiment from IT workers about mental health and if employer provided mental health benefits have improved between the two surveys.

 ##### RQ1: Sentiment Over Time

 In this research question I want to explore if the overall sentiment of tech workers on mental health has improved from the 2014 survey to the 2016 survey.
 Singletary et al. determined that 13-year old children tended to perceive being healthy as meaning physical well-being as opposed to mental well-being [[6]](#References).
-From the survey results, I will use the questions for believed negative consequences for discussing a physical or mental ailment with your employer to evaluate my hypothesis that the perception of consequences for discussing a physical health issue are seen as less likely to be negative than discussing a mental health issue.
 I believe that technology workers will share this same perception.

 **H1a:** More negative perception of discussing mental health.